Sina-Mohammadi/DFNet/README.md

 # DFNet
-Code repository for our paper "DFNet: Discriminative feature extraction and integration network for salient object detection"
+Keras code for our paper "DFNet: Discriminative feature extraction and integration network for salient object detection"

 Our paper can be found at [this link](https://www.sciencedirect.com/science/article/abs/pii/S0952197619303252).